Jonathans0ramirez/carserviceclient/README.md

 ## car-list

 The way to list was changed from list to card.
 The edit and delete buttons were also changed.
-When this component init, a query is made with each car to verify if there is an car-owner relationship.
+When this component init, a query is made with each car to verify if there is an car-owner association.

           this.ownerService.getOwner(car.ownerDni).subscribe(data => {
             this.owner = data['_embedded']['owners']